-Dr. Ruben Mesa is an international expert on myeloproliferative neoplasms (MPNs), a group of bone marrow disorders that often lead to leukemia.
+Dr. Mesa’s own practice builds on his role as an international expert on myeloproliferative neoplasms (MPNs), a group of bone marrow disorders that often lead to leukemia.
 He has been involved in MPN research for more than 20 years.
-He serves as chair of the National Comprehensive Cancer Network’s panel that published the first U.S. guidelines on the diagnosis and treatment of myelofibrosis.
+He led the development of National Comprehensive Cancer Network’s panel guidelines, the first U.S. guidelines on the diagnosis and treatment of myelofibrosis, polycythemia vera and essential thrombocythemia.
 Dr. Mesa has been the principal investigator or co-principal investigator of more than 70 clinical trials.
 He was the major research leader contributing to the FDA’s approval of ruxolitinib for polycythemia vera and myelofibrosis.
 He is currently leading the investigation of several other drugs for these types of cancers.